 I do not want my deathbed regret to be that I never tried, that I fanned in the face of failure, that my extremely introverted personality got the best of me and held me back, or that I deferred to the imposing success of the business of religion and held my own door open for the sorry characters who sell it.

 I’ve always known that I owe it to myself to speak out, to speak out and use my skills to fight, no matter how daunting it seemed.
 But now I realize I owe it to you, too.
 I am not doing this for the “likes.”
-I’ve posted some of my most thoughtful and original ideas on social media only to be met by the sound of crickets.
-I may never know how many people I reach, but as long as there is a possibility that I may help some kid somewhere who is stuck in religion, stuck in someone else’s life or in someone else’s body, it seems to me imperative that I proceed.
+I may never know how many people I reach, but as long as there is a possibility that I may help some kid somewhere who is stuck in religion, stuck in someone else’s life or in someone else’s clothes, it seems to me imperative that I proceed.
 I am doing this to be true to myself, and I am doing this for you.

 I know how it feels to reach out to the atheist personalities that inspired me to think critically about religion, wanting some acknowledgment, a response to an email, a reply to a message.
 Originally I wanted my blog to fill in a Jewish niche, but I want it to fill in another niche, that is to help those who missed the party boat because they are stuck in the shadows; unheard and overlooked.

 I own my life, as you own yours, and we will not expire from life with the regret that we lived someone else’s.
 I will continue to delve deeper into the ideas above in coming posts.
 Thanks for coming along for the ride.